Ill-fitting shoes can ruin a good day. The same goes for your horse.

 Horse hooves, like human nails, grow continuously.
-In the wild, hooves are worn down naturally.
-However, domesticated horses need our help to maintain proper hoof health.
+In the wild, hooves are worn down naturally, but domesticated horses often need our help to maintain proper hoof health.

 Horses that are regularly “in work” (being used for riding, driving, or other activity) typically benefit from the traction, balance, shock absorption, and protection that shoes provide.

-If he were a retired pasture pet (Aside from Monkey: “If only…”) instead of in his prime and working five days per week, he might be able to transition to going barefoot.
+If he were a retired pasture pet (Aside from Monkey: “If only…”) instead of being in his prime and working five days a week, he might be able to transition to barefoot.
 At that point, I would chat with my farrier before making any decisions.

 The Shoeing Process

-A typical farrier appointment begins with watching the horse move (if any issues have been noticed and need to be assessed).
+A typical farrier appointment begins with them watching the horse move so they can identify any issues.
 Your farrier will look at your horse’s balance, watch for any signs of discomfort, and make a plan for that day’s session.

 Next, the hooves will be cleaned to remove mud, dirt, and other debris that could interfere with the shoeing process.
 (If you want your farrier to be in a better mood, clean out your horse’s hooves yourself prior to your appointment.)

 Once the hooves are clean, the old shoes are removed.
-The hooves are then trimmed by removing the excess outer hoof, reshaping the underside of the hoof to ensure the wall is higher than the inner sole so it takes the impact and weight of the horse.
+The hooves are then trimmed by removing the excess outer hoof and reshaping the underside of the hoof to ensure the wall is higher than the inner sole so it takes the impact and weight of the horse.

 The farrier will pause several times during this process to reevaluate the hoof prior to shoeing.

 When the farrier is happy with the hoof shape, a new shoe will be selected, heated, and shaped using an anvil.
-It will then be double and tripled checked for proper fit before being nailed into place.
+It will then be double and triple-checked for proper fit before being nailed into place.